akamateus/aws-studies/Notes/domain-1-cloud-concepts/notes.md

 In navigating the impacts of software licensing in the cloud, organizations must carefully evaluate their specific needs, choose appropriate licensing models, and implement robust management practices.
 Balancing cost-effectiveness with compliance and flexibility is key to maximizing the benefits of cloud-based software solutions.

 ---

+# 📺 AWS Benefits of Automation

+## IaC - Infrastructure as a code

+## Benefits of Automation

+1. Efficiency
+2. Security
+3. Auditability
+4. Elasticity
+5. Portability
+6. Recoverability

+---

+# 📺 AWS Managed Services

+## Amazon Relational database Service (RDS)

+Is a collection of managed services that makes it simple to set up, operate, and scale databases in the cloud.
+Choose from seven popular engines — Amazon Aurora with MySQL compatibility, Amazon Aurora with PostgreSQL compatibility, MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server — and deploy on-premises with Amazon RDS on AWS Outposts.

+---

+# 📺 AWS CCP Exam Experience and AWS Cloud Adoption Framework (CAF)

+In my recent experience with the AWS Certified Cloud Practitioner (CCP) exam, I encountered a question related to the AWS Cloud Adoption Framework (CAF).
+Keep in mind that your exam may have a different set of questions.
+However, it's important to note that the CAF is one of the new areas highlighted in the updated version of the CCP exam (CLF-C02).

+AWS CAF groups its capabilities in six perspectives: Business, People, Governance, Platform, Security, and Operation.

+To ensure you're well-prepared, it's highly recommended to familiarize yourself with the AWS Cloud Adoption Framework.
+You can access it [here](https://aws.amazon.com/cloud-adoption-framework/).

+As a minimum step, I suggest skimming through the eBook version of the CAF, which can be found [here](https://d1.awsstatic.com/whitepapers/aws-caf-ebook.pdf).

+---